 The intensity of symptoms does not always give an indication of the severity of the cardiac event.
 By the time one sees a doctor, symptoms are usually gone.
 It is then very difficult for your physician to make a diagnosis.
-Maybe you have even already had multiple doctor’s visits, unfortunately always leaving without a diagnosis.
+Maybe you have already even had multiple doctor’s visits, unfortunately always leaving without a diagnosis.
 Exact answers about the cause of your symptoms can be best obtained by recording a clinical, multi-lead ECG when symptoms are present.

 CardioSecur’s personalized 15-lead ECG can be used with your smartphone anytime and anywhere.
 You receive an immediate recommendation to act after each reading and therefore know if you need to seek medical attention or not.

 You can also make the profound ECG data from this exact moment available to your physician.
-He can use the CardioSecur ECG to diagnose the exact cause of your symptoms and initiate effective therapy
+He can use the CardioSecur ECG to diagnose the exact cause of your symptoms and initiate effective therapy.

-If you already received treatment for an arrhythmia, e.g. atrial fibrillation, uncertainty often remains if the treatment was successful.
+If you have already received treatment for an arrhythmia, e.g. atrial fibrillation, uncertainty often remains if the treatment was successful.
 Approximately 1/3 of individuals with atrial fibrillation experience a relapse of atrial arrhythmia within one year following an ablation1.

-If symptoms recur, the feeling that the treatment was not totally successful often rises.
+If symptoms recur, the feeling that the treatment was not totally successful often arises.
 You should record an ECG at the time your symptoms occur so that you can show it to your physician.

 If you have asymptomatic atrial fibrillation, it is important for you to perform regular ECG checks, even when you are not experiencing symptoms.

 Only with a multi-lead ECG such as CardioSecur (15 leads) can recurrent complex arrhythmias be recognized and even localized.
 CardioSecur is personalized and shows you all of your ECG changes.
 Your physician can therefore accordingly adjust your treatment.